ngrok/ngrok-nix/nixos-options.md

 Additional configuration files placed after the declarative options\.
-See https://ngrok\.com/docs/agent/config/\#config-file-merging for merging details\.
+See [config file merging](https://ngrok\.com/docs/agent/config/\#config-file-merging) for merging details\.
 Use this for sensitive configuration that shouldn’t go into the nixos configuration and nix store\.